keithy/polperro/docs/README.md

 specialising in self-contained sealed developer-containers, called *kegs*.
-When open for trade, the Mayor allows any old sailor to hang around the tavern hoping to sample a *keg* or two, but rest assured no *keg* leaves the safety of Polperro without detailed provenence, and a stamp of approval.
+When open for trade, the Mayor allows any old sailor to hang around the tavern hoping to sample a *keg* or two, but rest assured no *keg* leaves the safety of Polperro without detailed provenance, and a stamp of approval.

 Other ports around **devops-cove** will likely handle different cargos, with even more care.